-While XCTest remains the preferred way to create tests in Xcode, the new Swift Testing framework attempts to introduce an expressive and intuitive API for the definition of tests that applies to all platform where Swift is supported.
+While XCTest remains the preferred way to create tests in Xcode, the new Swift Testing framework attempts to introduce an expressive and intuitive API for the definition of tests that applies to all platforms where Swift is supported.
 The framework also enables parametrizing, parallelizing, categorizing, and associating tests with bugs.

 Swift Testing makes extensive use of macros to provide an idiomatic way to declare complex behaviors.
 For example, this is how you declare a test with a name and a set of alternative inputs it should be run against: